GoyalLab/SingletCodeWebsite/docs/watermelonDatasetVignette.rst

 *Path/commandLine/watermelonUtilityFunctions.py* and change the line starting with **pattern =**.

-Using 10X list of cell IDs to check that all the cell IDs were also captured in scRNAseq
+Using 10X list of cell IDs as check
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you want to use a 10X single-cell RNA sequencing of the same set of
 cells to check which barcoded cells are of interest to you, then you can
-add –use10X flag to your command and provide the path to the list of
+add -–use10X flag to your command and provide the path to the list of
 cell IDs.

 .. code:: ipython3